Skip to main content

 Open Thursdays through Sundays

-The African American Museum in Philadelphia, founded in 1976, is the first institution built by a major U.S. city to preserve, interpret and exhibit the heritage and culture of African Americans.
+Founded in 1976, the African American Museum in Philadelphia (AAMP) opened during the U.S. Bicentennial as the first institution built by a major city to preserve, interpret and exhibit the heritage and culture of African Americans.

 Where: African American Museum in Philadelphia, 701 Arch Street, Philadelphia, PA